Skip Navigation

 (1) A party may, when filing the completed directions questionnaire, make a written request for the proceedings to be stayed(GL) while the parties try to settle the case by alternative dispute resolution(GL) or other means.

-(2)If all parties request a stay the proceedings will be stayed for one month and the
+(2)If all parties request a stay the proceedings shall be stayed for one month and the

 court will notify the parties accordingly.

-(2A)If the court otherwise considers that such a stay would be appropriate, the court will direct that the proceedings, either in whole or in part, be stayed for one month, or for such other period as it considers appropriate.
+(3)If the court otherwise considers that such a stay would be appropriate, the court may direct that the proceedings, either in whole or in part, be stayed for one month, or for such other period as it considers appropriate.

 Back to top of page